NOAA-National-Severe-Storms-Laboratory/frdd-wofs-cast/README.md

 Create the conda environment with

 ```
-conda env create -f environment_12_1.yaml
+conda env create -f environment_11_8.yaml
 ```

 Depending on the CUDA binary available on your GPU cluster, you may need to install the 11.8 or 12.1 version.
-For different version, you'll need to select the approach JAX and PyTorch versions.
+For different version, you'll need to select the appropriate JAX and PyTorch versions.
 However, the code was not tested other CUDA versions, so user beware.